bitwarden/contributing-docs/docs/contributing/pull-requests/code-review.md

 # Code Review Guidelines

 At Bitwarden, we encourage everyone to participate in code reviews.
-A pod will focus primarily on their own code reviews, but if you see something interesting, feel free to jump in and discuss.
+A team will focus primarily on their own code reviews, but if you see something interesting, feel free to jump in and discuss.

 To have efficient code reviews there are a few things to keep in mind (from